-The NJTPA is responsible for selection, negotiation, and administration of its consultant contracts, as well as the administration of subcontracts with subrecipients of federal funds.
+The NJTPA is responsible for selecting, negotiating, and administering its consultant contracts and subcontracts with subrecipients of federal funds.
 The NJTPA operates under its internal contract procedures and all relevant federal and state laws.
-The NJTPA verifies Title VI compliance by consultants and subrecipients in the contracting process.
-Signature of the terms of the contract, which includes contract provisions for Title VI compliance, is used to verify compliance by the consultant.
-In addition, Title VI language is included in the NJTPA's solicitations and Requests for Proposals (RFPs).
+In addition, the following Title VI language is included in the NJTPA's solicitations and Requests for Proposals (RFPs):